praekelt/feersum-nlu-api-wrappers/docs/TextDatasetsApi.md

 Add samples.

 Add samples to named text dataset.
-Returns the samples added to the model.
+Returns the samples added to the instance.

 ### Example
 ```python